top of page

 Debunking Vision Myths: These Claims Are Lying To You

-Imagine it's a sweltering Saturday afternoon and you are craving a refreshing snack.
-There are two options in front of you: a container...
+Imagine it is a sweltering Saturday afternoon and you are craving a refreshing snack.
+There are two options in front of you: a container of carrots and a popsicle.

 May 17, 20243 min read